-For the year ended 31 December 2011 the Company incurred net loss of EUR 1,774 thousand (2010: EUR 610 thousand) and its current liabilities exceed its current assets (including non-current assets held for sale) by EUR 6,275 thousand as of 31 December 2011 (2010: EUR 4,772 thousand).
+For the year ended 31 December 2012 the Company incurred net loss of EUR 1,867 thousand (2011: EUR 1,774 thousand) and its current liabilities exceed its current assets by EUR 4,925 thousand as of 31 December 2012 (2011: EUR 6,275 thousand).
 This may cast doubts as regards its ability to continue its activities as a going concern.
-The future viability of the Company depends upon the business environment as well as upon the continuing support of the sole owner and providers of finance as the major part (94%) of total current liabilities comprised of loans to banks and payables to related parties.
+The future viability of the Company depends upon the business environment as well as upon the continuing support of the sole owner and providers of finance as the major part (92%) of total current liabilities comprised of loans to banks and payables to related parties.
 The management analyzed the ability of Zlatna Panega Beton EOOD to continue operations in the near future and have taken measures to strengthen its position by obtaining financial support from the parent company and other related parties.
-For the year ended 31 December 2011 the Company has been provided with binding letter of support from the parent company, stating that adequate funds and full support would be provided to enable the Company to continue operations at least until the next twelve-month period.
+On 29 November 2011 the parent company took a decision to increase the share capital of Zlatna Panega Beton EOOD by EUR 4,857 thousand.
+The increase took place in the beginning of 2012, significantly improving the working capital of the Company.
+Further for the year ended 31 December 2012 the Company has been provided with binding letter of support from the parent company, stating that adequate funds and full support would be provided to enable the Company to continue operations at least until the next twelve-month period.